joralgra/wordleBOT/README.md

   - [ ] Ranking of best 10 words
   - [ ] Feeling lucky (Providing one complete random word)
   - [ ] Need a challenge (Providing one of the worst 10% words)
-- [ ] Add ENGLISH! (data that needs to share the /data/spanish.txt format...)
+- [ ] Add ENGLISH! (data that needs to share the /data/spanish.txt format)
 - [ ] Improved help, make it visual.
 - [ ] Game state visualization improvement
 - [ ] Game state CRUD
+- [ ] Add other Wordle game modes
+- [ ] Get game state from the wordle webpage.
+- [ ] Game theory IA training ...
+Win % for each turn

 See the [open issues](https://github.com/joralgra/wordleBOT/issues) for a full list of proposed features (and known issues).